jmw86069/venndir/venndir_todo.md

 segment can be drawn
 * return the text adjust (`adj`) value so a text label can be placed at an appropriate side relative to the incoming line segment.

-### item labels

-* Option to allow "one column" of labels inside the polygon, which could be useful for things like a list of pathways between two experiments.